-In terms of the combinatorial action of the generators $e \in E$ on an E-graph \mathbb{H} , and by extension of the monoid structure of E^ on \mathbb{H} , the involutive nature of $\pi_e \in \operatorname{Sym}(V)$ is closely tied to the undirected nature of e-edges in E-graphs.
+In terms of the combinatorial action of the generators $e \in E$ on an E-graph $\mathbb{H}$ , and by extension of the monoid structure of $E^$ on $\mathbb{H}$ , the involutive nature of $\pi_e \in \operatorname{Sym}(V)$ is closely tied to the undirected nature of e-edges in E-graphs.
 We want to overcome this restriction by allowing for directed e-edges.
 At the same time we may want to relax the strictly prescribed uniformity between vertices.
-The latter has already been achieved in the context of involutive generators with constraint graphs \mathbb{I} in Section 6.
-So now we want to allow for vertices of different sorts with directed transitions via e-edges between vertices of specific sorts.
-Some applications of related notions of acyclicity in graph and hypergraph structures inspired by Cayley graphs in [13, 15] are very naturally cast in terms of multi-sorted multi-graph structures and related groupoids.
-In this section we directly reduce the construction of groupoids with the desired coset acyclicity properties to the constructions of groups from the previous sections.
+The latter has already been achieved in the context of involutive generators with constraint graphs $\mathbb{I}$ in § 6, if we think of S-markings, e.g. in $\mathbb{I}$ -skeletons according to Definition 6.10, as marking out distinct sorts of vertices.
+So now we want to allow for vertices of different sorts with directed transitions via eedges between vertices of specific sorts.
+Some applications of related notions of acyclicity in graph and hypergraph structures inspired by Cayley graphs are very naturally cast in terms of multi-sorted multi-graph structures and related groupoids, cf. [14, 16].
+In this section we directly reduce the construction of groupoids with the desired coset acyclicity properties to the construction for groups with involutive generators from the previous sections.